Kotler Pricing Strategies

-This article provides a practical explanation of the Kotler Pricing Strategies.
-After reading, you will understand the concepts of this powerful tool for understanding the internal and external factors that set prices in the marketplace based on the value that consumers place on them.
+Kotler Pricing Strategies: this article provides a practical explanation of the Kotler Pricing Strategies.
+After reading, you will understand the concepts of this powerful strategy theory and tool for understanding the internal and external factors that set prices in the marketplace based on the value that consumers place on them.
+Enjoy reading!

 What are the Kotler Pricing Strategies?